Institute of Computer Science AGH and IBM Software Laboratory in Krakow invite to Krakow Quantum Informatics Seminar (KQIS)

 Bio Joan Falco Roget is graduated from the Faculty of Physics of the University of Barcelona where he studied a physics.
 The same year, he moved to study a master’s in physics of Condensed Matter and Biological Systems at the Autonomous University of Madrid.
 There he worked, and continue working, on behavioral models of Reinforcement Learning to understand dopamine activity in the macaque brain under the supervision of Prof. Nestor Parga.
 During COVID he kept his affiliation there working as a research assistant before moving, at the end of 2021, to Sano to pursue a PhD in computational neuroscience with Dr. Alessandro Crimi.
 His current research focuses on the use of computational methods to discover structure of brain networks in healthy, brain tumors and stroke scenarios.

-• 1 year ago
+• 1 year, 8 months ago